Safety

 The NJTPA follows federal guidance in developing and implementing its safety programs.
 This includes using a Safe System Approach, a USDOT initiative that is the foundation for the National Road Safety Strategy.
 This is a holistic and multi-layered strategy to achieving zero road fatalities, as shown in the diagram below.
 The NJTPA also employs the 28 proven safety countermeasures identified by the Federal Highway Administration.

 In addition, the NJTPA works closely with the New Jersey Department of Transportaiton and other state agencies in implementing the state's Strategic Highway Safety Plan, which establishes a framework of emphasis areas and strategies for safety improvements.
-The NJTPA, along with many partners from federal, state, county, local, agencies and stakeholders participated in the development of the plan.
+The NJTPA, along with many partners from federal, state, county, local, agencies and stakeholders participated in the the plan, including the development of the SHSP Implementation Documents.
 An update to the plan, to be adopted in 2025, is under development.

 NJTPA Safety Programs